pyblish/apidocs/pages/Plugin.process.md

 ### Introduction

-This method may be overridden in your plug-in subclasses to process the current [[Context]].
+This method may be overridden in your plug-in subclasses to process the current [Context](pages/Context.md).

 <br>
 <br>